lukereding/book_notes/book_list.md

 - the surprising science of meetings
 - culture code
 - the inmates are running the asylum
+- a common-sense guide to data structures and algorithms
 - an elgant puzzle: systems of engineering management

 #### fiction